flyteorg/flytesnacks/cookbook/integrations/kubernetes/k8s_dask/README.rst

 Images
 ^^^^^^
-By default, all components of the deployed ``dask`` job (job runner pod, scheduler pod and worker pods) will all use the the image that was used whilst registering (this image should have ``dask[distributed]`` installed in its Python environment).
+By default, all components of the deployed ``dask`` job (job runner pod, scheduler pod and worker pods) will all use the the image that was used while registering (this image should have ``dask[distributed]`` installed in its Python environment).
 This helps keeping the Python environments of all cluster components in sync.
 However, there is the possibility to specify different images for the components.
-This allows for usecases such as using different images between tasks of the same workflow.
+This allows for use cases such as using different images between tasks of the same workflow.
 While it is possible to use different images for the different components of the ``dask`` job, it is not advised, as this can quickly lead to Python environments getting our of sync.